Kyo-tww/Kyo-tww/README.md

 - 🥀 I’m interested in draw
 - 📫 How to reach me ...
 - 🌹 Pronouns: he
-- 💋 Fun fact: playing roblox
+- 💋 Fun fact: i love playing roblox

 <!---
 Kyo-tww/Kyo-tww is a ✨ special character created by me✨